Roshi Joan Halifax visits Ethan for a chat about the challenges and rewards of service work and the intersection of Dharma and social action.

 “Just being a Buddhist doesn’t make you a perfect person.” – Roshi Joan Halifax

-Join Ronald Alexander, Ph.D., pioneer of mindfulness-based mind-body therapies and experience how meditation and visualization practices can help you cultivate self-regulation through awareness, concentration, mindfulness, and other attention skills, February 22 – 24, 2019 at 1440 Multiversity.
+Join Ronald Alexander, Ph.D., pioneer of mindfulness-based mind-body therapies.
+Experience how meditation and visualization practices can help you cultivate self-regulation.
+Via awareness, concentration, mindfulness, and other attention skills, February 22 – 24, 2019 at 1440 Multiversity.
 Visit 1440.org/BeHereNow to register!

 Photo via Kigaku